 This is Solodov's explicit descent method \cite[Alg.
 2.1]{solodov2007explicit} already outlined in \eqref{eq:solodov}.
-In the simulations, the suffix ``-\(\alpha\)'' is used to distinguish different choices for the value of \(\alpha_{\rm max}\) therein; namely, whenever \(\f^2\) is \(L_{\f_2}\)-Lipschitz differentiable, we set \(\alpha_{\rm max}\coloneqq\frac{\alpha}{L_{\f_2}}\).
-In addition to \cref{ass:basic}, the algorithm requires: \begin{itemize}[itemsep=1pt] \item \(\g_1=0\); \item \(\g_2=\indicator_D\) for a nonempty, closed, and convex set \(D\subseteq\R^n\). \end{itemize} Notice that the the backtracks involved for \solodov{} do not require any additional gradient evaluations, but instead require function value evaluations which are not reflected in the comparisons in terms of total number of gradients.
-For this reason, in \cref{fig:backtrack} we provided a sample plot for selected three applications demonstrating the higher number of backtracks that it incurs compared to \refadabim*.
-As evident in the figures, in practice \solodov{} is sensitive to parameter tuning; while selecting a larger \(\alpha_{\rm max}\) can lead to larger stepsizes and consequently faster convergence speed in terms of number of iterations (gradient evaluations), it also results in a higher number of backtracks (each requiring one cost evaluation), and vice versa.
-In comparison, our proposed method \refadabim* achieves a better performance while providing a suitable initialization based on the proposed adaptive scheme, insensitive to parameter initialization.
+In the simulations, the suffix ``-\(r\)'' is used to distinguish different choices for the value of \(\widehat\alpha_0\) therein; namely, whenever \(\f^2\) is \(L_{\f_2}\)-Lipschitz differentiable, we set \(\widehat\alpha_0\coloneqq\frac{r}{L_{\f_2}}\).
+In addition to \cref{ass:basic}, the algorithm requires: \begin{itemize}[itemsep=0pt] \item \(\g_1=0\); \item \(\g_2=\indicator_D\) for a nonempty, closed, and convex set \(D\subseteq\R^n\). \end{itemize} The backtracks involved in \solodov{} do not require additional gradient evaluations, but instead require function evaluations which are not reflected in the comparisons in terms of total number of gradients.
+For this reason, in the top row of \cref{fig:gam} we provided a sample plot for three selected applications demonstrating the higher number of backtracks that it incurs compared to \refadabim*.
+As evident in the figures, in practice \solodov{} is sensitive to parameter tuning; while selecting a larger \(\widehat\alpha_0\) can lead to larger stepsizes and consequently faster convergence speed in terms of number of iterations (gradient evaluations), it results in a higher number of backtracks (each requiring one cost evaluation), and vice versa.

-In all the simulations, both for \solodov{} and \refadabim* we used the backtrack parameter \(\eta = \nicefrac12\), and the linesearch related parameter \(\nu=0.98\).
+In all the simulations, both for \solodov{} and \refadabim* we used the backtrack parameter \(\eta = \nicefrac12\), and the linesearch related parameter \(\nu=0.99\).